istio/istio.io/content/en/docs/reference/config/config-status/index.md

 ## View the `status` field

-To view the contents of the `status` field, use the following command:
+You can view the contents of the `status` field of a resource using `kubectl get`.
+For example, to view the status of a virtual service, use the following
+command:

 {{< text bash >}}
 $ kubectl get virtualservice <service-name> -o yaml